 Lake Oswego is a medium-sized city located in the state of Oregon.
 With a population of 38,945 people and nine constituent neighborhoods, Lake Oswego is the 13th largest community in Oregon.

 Lake Oswego home prices are not only among the most expensive in Oregon, but Lake Oswego real estate also consistently ranks among the most expensive in America.

 Lake Oswego is a decidedly white-collar city, with fully 93.79% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Lake Oswego is a city of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Lake Oswego who work in management occupations (17.86%), sales jobs (15.01%), and healthcare (10.41%).

 Also of interest is that Lake Oswego has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Lake Oswego telecommute to their jobs.
-Overall, about 11.54% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 11.54% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Although the majority of commuting trips in the city are by private automobile, Lake Oswego is somewhat unusual for a city of its size for having a substantial number of people who use public transportation.
 For a lot of people, the bus helps to get to and from their jobs every morning, which benefits everyone in the Lake Oswego area by reducing both traffic and air pollution.